-Barbee, who now serves as an assistant coach on John Calipari’s staff at Kentucky, never sniffed either of those accomplishments during his time on The Plains.
-Barbee went 49-75 during his tenure as Auburn’s head coach from 2010-14, including an ugly 18-50 record in SEC play.
-He never produced a winning overall record at Auburn and his best effort in conference play was a 10th place finish with a 5-11 record in 2011-12.
+Barbee, an assistant coach on John Calipari’s staff at Kentucky, never sniffed either of those accomplishments during his time on the Plains.
+Barbee went 49-75 as Auburn’s coach from 2010-14, including an 18-50 record in SEC play.
+He never produced a winning overall record at Auburn, and his best effort in conference play was a 10th-place finish with a 5-11 record in 2011-12.

 As of Tuesday morning, Barbee’s tweet from Sunday still was on his Twitter page.